oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 The Whiteboard tool can be used with the Microsoft Surface hub appliance.
 When using the tool easy sharing can be configured.
 Easy sharing allows sharing of Whiteboard sessions without logging into the Surface Hub appliance.

-Microsoft Whiteboard Design Decisions for all agencies and implementation types.
+Microsoft Whiteboard Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---